 I’ve decided to continue with sketching/painting the neo-tropical wood warblers for this 100-Day Project series.
 By staying with the warbler form, I’ve noticed improvements in both the sketch and the watercolor.
 I’m using my own photographs and Jim Flynn’s from Chris G. Earley’s , WARBLERS OF CANADA.
 I also consult Field Guides, such as SIBLEY and old Brooks and Fuertes illustrations.
 Creating a life-like pose has been a challenge.
 I’ve been sketching/painting to music, which I cannot do when I write.
 The first sketch of Blackburnian Warblers was to Zoe Keating (cellist) INTO THE TREES.
 This second work of male and female Bay-breasted Warblers was done to Nadia Sirota’s (violist), BAROQUE.
 The repetitious pen/ink detail required for the work is well suited to the sounds created by these artists (No lyrics).

-3 Responses to “Bonding With The Landscape”
+3 thoughts on “Bonding With The Landscape”

 Wonderful work!
 I love the spruce especially.
 The accuracy of the needle arrangement really lends believability to the whole piece.
 Keep it up!